alflores-pivotal/sample-basic-cf-broker/README.md

 This sample service broker app hardcodes the service name "your-sample-service"

 ## Notes
-Be careful not to confuse the name of the CF app (sample-service) defined in the manifest and the service broker (your-sample-service).
+* Be careful not to confuse the name of the CF app (sample-service) defined in the manifest and the service broker (your-sample-service).
+* See how the code hardcodes a URL for the image in question.
+This is meant to be an example and not a clean solution.

 ## References:
 * http://docs.cloudfoundry.org/services/managing-service-brokers.html